xxyijixx/dootask-help/docs/en/functions/im/emoji-reply.md

 ## Features

-- **Multiple Emoji Options**: Offers a variety of emoji to choose from, allowing users to select appropriate reactions based on emotions and context.
+- **Multiple Emoji Options**: Offers a variety of expression to choose from, allowing users to select appropriate expression based on emotions and context.
 - **Real-time Updates**: Emoji reactions appear instantly next to messages and are immediately visible to all conversation participants.
-- **Reaction Statistics**: Some applications may provide statistics showing the number of different emoji reactions received per message.
+- **Expression Statistics**: Some applications may provide statistics showing the number of different emoji reactions received per message.

 ## Use Cases